 - B(6).
-The developer shall provide easement(s) to Manatee County to allow for attenuation and treatment of all stormwater from the planned build-out conditions (six-lane thoroughfare roadway with intersection improvements and sidewalks) for half of Upper Manatee River Road.
+The developer shall provide easement(s) to Manatee County to allow for attenuation and treatment of all stormwater from the planned build-out conditions (6-lane thoroughfare roadway with intersection improvements and sidewalks) for half of Upper Manatee River Road.
 A Drainage, Maintenance, and Access Easement shall also be provided to Manatee County for conveyance of stormwater from Upper Manatee River Road to the stormwater pond.
 The Drainage-Maintenance Access Easement shall be on clear and level ground and free of obstructions, including any landscaping in addition to the roadway buffer.
 Manatee County shall be responsible for the construction of the drainage conveyance improvements, the restoration of the roadway buffer and the maintenance of the free flow of the drainage conveyance.
 The pond within the stormwater easement shall not be a bonded improvement.
 Prior to Final Plat approval for the first plat abutting Upper Manatee River Road, the easements shall be approved by the Property Management Department and recorded in the Public Records and the developer shall submit to the Public Works Department the SWFWMD approval letter demonstrating that the approved stormwater pond has been designed with the capacity to accommodate the drainage for the build-out of Port Harbour Parkway as described above.
-Completion of the above improvements by Manatee County shall not require any further authorization from the developer or Home Owners Association. - B(7).
+Completion of the above improvements by Manatee County shall not require any further authorization from the developer or Home Owners Association.
+[The provisions of this Section B(6) have been completed in accordance with the Local Development Agreement.] - B(7).
 The original development order provided for construction of a frontage/access road to the Timberlane RV Park.
-In lieu of this frontage/access road the developer shall provide the following alternative: - Once S.R.
+In lieu of this frontage/access road the developer shall provide the following alternative: - 1.
+Once S.R.
 64 construction begins, the contractor shall maintain safe access to Timberlane RV Park pursuant to FDOT rules.
-Once the right turn lane set forth in #1 below is constructed, the right turn deceleration lane shall be maintained during construction, while the existing S.R.
-64 pavement is being utilized for traffic. - 2.
-The alternative access through Heritage Harbour will be as indicated on Map A, entitled Timberlane Access. - Alternative access through Heritage Harbour shall be facilitated with signage agreed to by Harbourvest and Timberlane, in conformance to FDOT and Manatee County sign regulations.
+Once the right turn lane set forth in #1 below is constructed, the right turn deceleration lane shall be maintained during construction, while the existing SR 64 pavement is being utilized for traffic. - 2.
+The alternative access through Heritage Harbour will be as indicated on Map A, entitled Timberlane Access.

+- 3. Alternative access through Heritage Harbour shall be facilitated with signage agreed to by Lennar Homes, LLC and Timberlane, in conformance to FDOT and Manatee County sign regulations.
 (Note: Guidance signs will not be permitted on FDOT R.O.W.) - 4.
 Timberlane shall provide a letter to FDOT indicating their satisfaction with alternative proposed. (completed) - 5.
-If this alternative is selected, Harbourvest shall be responsible for the costs it has incurred to date associated with the construction of the frontage road.
+If this alternative is selected, Lennar Homes, LLC shall be responsible for the costs it has incurred to date associated with the construction of the frontage road.
 Any legally recognizable costs of the adjacent property owner (Musgrave) which are the result of the County's use of eminent domain shall be the County's responsibility.